Mariett Dances Today: Plot summary

 The story begins like a fairytale: A stork, hunting for food in a Dutch village pond, picks out a baby girl and drops her in the cradle in the mayor's house.
 The mayor, who is a practical man, connects his saw and the baby's cradle with a string, and with every pull of the saw he rocks little Mariett – which is the name of the tiny foundling – to her sleep.

 As the years go by, Mariett grows up to be a merry young woman, albeit a bit naïve, but full of joie de vivre and very fond of dancing.
 When on her 16th birthday a covert admirer gives her a pair of silk shoes she hurries to the village church to pray to Saint Joseph for a fitting pair of silk stockings.
 Her prayer, though, is overheard by two affluent young men.
 The one of them is a painter, copying one of the church windows; he is accompanied by his friend Robert van Dammen.
 They are very much amused about the girl's simple-mindedness and they plan to hoax her.
 With her father's consent – who is paid 300 guilder – Mariett is drugged and in her dreams she sees herself as a princess.
 When she awakes in Robert's palais the men proceed with their hoax, with Robert himself acting as “princess” Mariett's driver.
 Three days later, however, the fun is over and Mariett is told the truth.
 She is deeply upset about being had in such a way.
 So she decides to leave the village to seek her fortune in the big wide world.

-Riding a train on her journey she plays her harmonica and dances.
-A bar operator who watches Mariett is delighted by her unsophisticated naivety, but also her outstanding entertaining talent.
-So he hires her as a show act for his Paris establishment.
-And soon the simple Dutch girl rises to be a number one star of the Paris show scene.
+She plays her harmonica and dances during her journey.
+A bar operator, who watches Mariett, is impressed by her and hires her for a show act for his Paris establishment.

 Meanwhile the two jokesters have heard about Mariett's racy success.
 As Robert has fallen in love with her he tries to find the way into her heart, what he undertakes on the skiing slopes and toboggan runs of Saint Moritz.
 On New Year's Eve Mariett and Robert are reconciled at last.